If Pain, trauma, or stress has Changed your life

 In individual psychotherapy, we meet one-on-one to address your concerns about your life and health.
 We work together to better understand some of the thoughts and behaviors that are holding you back from living the best life possible, and we address the underlying issues that may be affecting your body's ability to heal.
 We'll look at both current and past stressors and use a variety of tools and techniques to help you get back to your life and feel better in your mind and body.

-it’s Not “All in Your Head,” but it is in your brain
+Pain Is Not “All in Your Head,” but it is in your brain

 Maybe you still have a concern that if you see a psychotherapist like myself you would be admitting that your physical symptoms are "all in your head."
 First of all, your pain really is all in your head, but not in a "you're crazy" kind of way.